SMILEY4/ktor-openapi-tools/docs/openapi/typesafe_routing.md

     See [Documenting Routes](documenting_routes.md) for more general information.

-???+ warning "Schema Generation"

-    When using Type-safe routing, schemas must be generated using **kotlinx.serialization**.
-    See [Schema Generation](schema_generation.md) for more information on how to change the default generator.

 ??? tip "Extracting Information from Resource Classes"

     When using type-safe routing, information about the routes can be extracted from the resources classes.